Engoo Blog Language Tips

 This time it refers to something someone said.

-In this example, it is a particular kind of music.
+"Stuff" here is a particular kind of music.

 In this example, “stuff” refers to someone’s thoughts.

-Another very common usage in casual conversations is the expression "~ and stuff."
+Another common usage in casual conversations is the expression "~ and stuff."
 It's another way to say "etc." or "and other things like that."

 Wrap-up